Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 especially expensive in Takamaka, since they are just a method invocation in Java bytecode (one bytecode instruction).
 They are *not* inner transactions.
 They are actually cheaper than updating a map of balances.
-Moreover, avoiding the `widthdraw()` transactions means reducing the overall number of transactions;
+Moreover, avoiding the `withdraw()` transactions reduces the overall number of transactions;
 without using the map supporting the withdrawal pattern, Takamaka contracts consume less gas and less storage.
 Hence, the withdrawal pattern is both